Yeltsin Ends Frenetic Campaign Before a Cheering Hometown Crowd

 Unless one of the 10 candidates gets a majority Sunday, the election will be decided in a runoff in early July between the top two vote-getters.

 Russian newspapers ran front-page banner headlines endorsing their favorite candidate and made passionate appeals fitting to the highly emotional race, Russia’s first post-Soviet presidential election.

-Yeltsin’s upbeat appearance in the Ural Mountains city where he was once Communist Party boss contrasted sharply with his last visit in February, when he launched his campaign with a rambling announcement before a sullen group of dignitaries.
+Yeltsin’s upbeat appearance in the Ural Mountains city where he was once Communist Party boss contrasted sharply with his last visit in February, when he launched his campaign with a disjointed speech.

-Joyous crowds turned out on a sunny day to greet the 65-year-old president at a rally in a riverside, tree-lined square.
+Tens of thousands turned out on a sunny day to greet the 65-year-old native son at a rally in a riverside, tree-lined square.
 Russian rock bands provided entertainment.